Community Expresses Concern Over Recent Resignation of JPS Employee

-A group of African-Americans are expressing their concerned over the recent resignation of a Jamestown Public Schools‘ employee.
+A group of African-Americans are expressing their concern over the recent resignation of a Jamestown Public Schools employee.

 Pastor Chloe Smith spoke on behalf of a dozen community members at the Jamestown School Board meeting Tuesday night.
 She said she was alarmed and saddened about the resignation of JPS Coordinator of Family and Community Engagement and Inclusivity Tamu Graham-Reinhardt.